DHTMLX/docs-spreadsheet/docs/api/spreadsheet_addrow_method.md

 ### Parameters

-- `cell` - (mandatory ) the id of a cell that contains the id of a row that should be added
+- `cell` - (required) the id of a cell that contains the id of a row that should be added

 ### Example